 In 2009, USP introduced the USP Dietary Supplements Compendium (DSC)—an industry-directed resource featuring relevant documentary standards previously only accessible through the USP–NF and FCC compendia, along with industry and regulatory guidance documents, supplemental information, and reference tools.
-USP updates and publishes the DSC every two years.
+USP updates and publishes the DSC every three years.

 The DSC offers the dietary supplement community a comprehensive resource for finding suitable, unbiased, and scientifically sound specifications for their products, associated analytical methodology for ingredients they buy and for products common to many manufacturers.
 DSC standards and information can help with developing, manufacturing, and testing new products; qualifying raw materials; preparing for international quality control and cGMPs audits; setting and validating standard operating procedures; conducting in-process and batch-release tests; and accurately packaging, labeling, and storing products.

 USP's dietary supplement standards are created and continuously revised through USP's open comment and review processes.
 Learn more and how you can get involved.

 DSC Contents: Monographs, Methods, and More

 The DSC includes nearly 800 monographs—documentary specifications of identity, strength, quality, and purity—for dietary supplements, dietary ingredients, and other components of dietary supplements from the USP–NF and FCC.
 (View sample monograph)